-Last year as a Fulbright scholar in Helsinki, Mr. Barrad toured southern Finland with his Musical Madeleine recital, and gave lectures and private lessons promoting contemporary American art song abroad.
+In 2015/16 as a Fulbright scholar in Helsinki, Mr. Barrad toured southern Finland with his Musical Madeleine recital, and gave lectures and private lessons promoting contemporary American art song abroad.
 His recent performances of Finnish and American music have brought him wide acclaim as a recitalist, headlining in venues including the Berlin Philharmonie, Helsinki’s Musiikkitalo, and Finland’s National Opera House, and his gift for creative recital programming led to a residency as Songfest’s very first Recital Fellow.
-This past January, Mr. Barrad’s new recital, Suomericana, premiered in Finland, where it was featured on Finnish television, and was hailed as “the best recital ever performed in Camerata hall” – the recital and chamber music hall at the prestigious Helsinki Music Centre.
+In January 2017, Mr. Barrad returned to Finland with a new recital, Suomericana, where it was featured on Finnish television, and was hailed as “the best recital ever performed in Camerata hall” – the recital and chamber music hall at the prestigious Helsinki Music Centre.

 Simon is also an avid lover and performer of jazz and new music.
 He is a four-time Downbeat magazine national award winner for vocal jazz, and he has performed at the Monterey Jazz Festival, ADCA conventions across the country, and the Grammys as a member of the Grammy vocal jazz ensemble.
 In the realm of new music, he has consistently championed new works, giving first performances of works by John Harbison, David Lang, and many others, as well as performing at the John Duffy Composer Institute under the direction of Libby Larsen.